 While narrow in scope, and relatively simplistic, we really like the WSJ methodology for producing college rankings.
 At the end of the day, we go to college to (1) prepare for a career and (2) land a job when we graduate.
 If this isn’t accomplished, all else is for naught.
 The only major fault we find with WSJ rankings is that the rankings are limited to the top 100 colleges and universities.
 This really limits the usefulness of their rankings to support the research initiatives and decision making process of aspiring students, higher education institutions and employers.
 If the WSJ rankings included more schools in their rankings, it would be nice.

 Every two years Business Week produces its list of the best business schools in the nation.
 It ranks approximately 112 full-time MBA programs using the following three measures:

 - Student satisfaction (45%) – is based on the survey results of over 10,00 full-time MBA students attending 138 MBA programs across the nation.
 The survey addresses students’ opinion and satisfaction with career development, cultural aspects, and skill development.

 - Employer satisfaction (45%) – is based on the survey results of over 1,300 recruiters working at 614 companies.
 Recruiters are asked to assess the performance of schools’ graduates based on specific qualities including how effective they were on the job once they were hired.

-- Intellectual Capital (10%) - is based on level of research expertise of schools' faculty.
+- Intellectual Capital (10%) – is based on the level of research expertise of schools’ faculty.

 Kiplinger produces what we consider a sound college ranking report based on pragmatic criterion such as affordability and academic quality.